vovler/definitely-not-cpanel-directadmin-skin-css/README.md

 ## How to install:
 1) In DirectAdmin's admin settings, inside "Skin Manager", change the skin to Evolution
 2) Using your favorite FTP/STFP program, go to "/usr/local/directadmin/data/skins/evolution/assets/"
-3) Upload the css file and optionally the icons file.
+3) Upload the css file and optionally the icons file  (dont forget to clear cache if you upload the icons).
 4) In DA's admin settings, "Customize Evolution Skin"
 5) At "External CSS URL" write "/assets/custom.css" and submit.
 6) Optionally, change the logo to a logo with white background.